raspberrypi/documentation/hardware/raspberrypi/gpio/README.md

 ## GPIO pads

-The GPIO connections on the BCM2835 package are sometimes referred to in the peripherals datas heet as "pads" — a semiconductor design term meaning 'chip connection to outside world'.
+The GPIO connections on the BCM2835 package are sometimes referred to in the peripherals data sheet as "pads" — a semiconductor design term meaning 'chip connection to outside world'.

 The pads are configurable CMOS push-pull output drivers/input buffers.
 Register-based control settings are available for: